University Writing Program

 Anyone in English 1100 and 1200/2201 can sign up for online sessions.
 They were initially designed to serve DE students, but we found that other students benefit from them as well.

-Some of the same things happen online as they do in the face to face session.
+What happens during online sessions?Some of the same things happen online as they do in the face to face session.
 You'll be able to upload your paper into the work space.
 One of the consultants can help you do this if you get stuck.
 Then you and the consultant chat back and forth about ways to improve your paper and writing.

-Nope.
+Do you need special software for online sessions?Nope.
 Just a reliable internet connection and a web browser.
 The rest of the program runs through WCOnline.